Dear Parents:

 Unique in all of Sea Scouting

 No. Members of Ship 25 belong to Sea Scouts, which is a non-military youth organization.
 The unarmed Auxiliary is neither a military nor law enforcement organization and engages primarily in boating safety activities.
 Auxiliary members can engage in other missions of the Coast Guard Forces – with the exception of military or law enforcement activities.
-Sea Scouting has issued a charter to Division 25 to provide Sea Scouting to the Washington, DC metropolitan area.
+The Sea Scouting has issued a charter to Division 25 to provide Sea Scouting to the Washington, DC metropolitan area.
 Ship 25 meets at the Harbor Patrol Headquarters, which has welcomed our Sea Scouts to meet at their facility.
 Occasionally Harbor Patrol officers will assist the Auxiliary in the training of our young people, but this will not be law enforcement training.
 Therefore, you daughter or son is not in the military or law enforcement and will not engage in any kind of military or law enforcement activity.
-Young adults who join our Auxiliary Flotilla that focuses on working with Ship 25 are still not involved in military or law enforcement missions.

 Coast Guard Auxiliary Flotilla 25-25